Notes on the Geography of Germany: Rothenberg ob der Tauber

 Rothenburg's engine of preservation was a historical society, the Verein Alt-Rothenburg or Old Rothenburg Union, which first met in 1898.
 Among its tactics: preserving half-timbering and even stripping away plaster to reveal timbering that had always been covered.
 Here's an example: old photographs show the facade of the corner building entirely plastered (2006, p.
 169).

-It was an about face from the early 19th century, when the city had decreed that "outer walls, embankments, ditches, and walls as well as the towers shall be sold as sections and the new owners shall be permitted to level these out to beautify the town" (2006, p.
+In the early 19th century the city decreed that "outer walls, embankments, ditches, and walls as well as the towers shall be sold as sections and the new owners shall be permitted to level these out to beautify the town" (2006, p.
 23).
-As late as the 1920s the town permitted Shell and Esso gas stations within the old-town walls.
+As late as the 1920s the town permitted Shell and Esso to maintain gas stations within the old-town walls.
 No longer, of course.
 The picture here shows the Christmas Market, first opened in the 1930s.

 The market was an on-again, off-again affair until the 1970s, when Käthe Wohlfahrt opened a store.
 By 1996 the company had six stores in Rothenburg, plus branches as far afield as Tokyo.
 Tokyo wasn't an entirely surprising choice, because the largest foreign contingent visiting Rothenburg comes from Japan.